 It’s totally natural to be freaked out at the prospect of starting a new job.
 Honestly, it would be weird if you weren’t nervous about your new role.

-“Preparing for your first day with this level of mindfulness will prepare you for any ups and downs you may experience,” she says.
-When you encounter an unfamiliar situation that might normally rile you up, take a mental vacation back to that cool, calm place and face the challenge with a clear head.
+Remember how this feels.
+Then, when you encounter an unfamiliar situation that might normally rile you up, take a mental vacation back to that cool, calm place and face the challenge with a clear head.

 13. Remember That Your Employer Needs You Too

 If mindfulness isn’t your thing, take a rational approach instead.
 Remind yourself that your new employer hired you for a reason.
 They expect you to perform at a high level, but they also really need you in the role – or they wouldn’t have posted it in the first place.

 Just avoid coasting on this assumption.
 The easiest way to fall out of favor with your team is to take an “I don’t need you as much as you need me” approach to your work.